jasonbisson/terraform-google-chronicle-security-operations/README.md

 <img src="diagram/acsentity.png" width="800" height="400">

-- Update the attribues with the identical names in image (High rate of failure in this step).
+- Update the attribues with the identical names (High rate of failure in this step).
 <img src="diagram/attributes.png" width="700" height="400">

 ## Requirements